Meet the Team

 Pronouns: she/her/hers

 Tonya is a third generation native of Colorado and Weld County.
 Tonya received her Bachelor’s Degree from the University of Northern Colorado in Social Sciences/Psychology.
-She was a Colorado House Representative (House District 48) after several decades in education and publishing.
+Tonya is the Executive Director of Wave of Hope Learning Centers, a unique educational initiative partnering with homeschool and private school families in northern Colorado.
+In 2024 she was appointed to the Board of Directors of the National Foster Parent Association.
+Tonya was a Colorado House Representative (House District 48) after several decades in education and publishing.
 As a former foster parent, advocacy for foster care and adoption has been a focal point outside of the classroom.

 OUR TEAM